Dennis-IDEACUBE/KUT-Deploying-microservices/README.md

 # Deploying microservices

-## How to Install Kubernetes on Ubuntu 22.04
+## How to Install Kubernetes on Ubuntu 22.04 and so on

 ## How to disable cloud-init in Ubuntu